qelectrotech/qelectrotech-doc/source/users/folio/title_block/title_block_delete.rst

 .. warning::

-    The template deleted from one collection cannot be recovered, it will be deleted from QElectroTech "dataabse" and from the computer file system.
+    The template deleted from one collection cannot be recovered, it will be deleted from the QElectroTech "database" and from the computer file system.
 Be sure about the operation.

 .. _project panel: ../../interface/panels/projects_panel.html
 .. _QET: ../../folio/title_block/collection/title_block_qet_collection.html